History of the Aether Theory

 above.
 There is no way to explain the findings by using standard physics.

-But it appears the official institutions are not in any hurry to solve the
+Yet it appears that official institutions are not in any hurry to solve the

 mystery.
 For instance, in 1999 NASA set up an investigative commission